 Biomass power derives from biological matter that is converted to energy via a variety of processes.
 The earliest form of biomass power was wood, which was the primary fuel for heating and cooking around the world.
 Wood is still used for power generation, particularly in developing countries; however, modern forms of biomass include wood residues and urban/industrial waste, which is burned in a boiler, gasification of biomaterials, which generates natural gas, fermentation of biomaterials, which produces methane gas that is then burned, and liquefaction of biomaterials to produce biofuels used primarily for transportation.
 At the end of 2014 biomass power from all sources made up about 1.5% of total US generation.

 The Other Renewables Topics package provides information on a variety of renewable energy topics of general interest to the American public.
-Information from a number of sources is provided, including links to videos that have been produced spcifically by Our World of Energy for broadcast television.
+Key references are provided that can be used to find more detailed information.